brick/brick/README.md

         }
     }

-You're free to use the incubator for your own use/research, but please note that the API can, and will, change at any time.
+Feel free to use the incubator for your own use/research, but please note that the API can, and will, change at any time.

 ---